 A grill is cooking equipment where food is usually cooked where heat is usually direct to the food.
 It can either be from below, above, or even sideways.
 This is usually a dry heat, and it can be used to cook meat or even vegetables very quickly.
-In this article, we will look at a gas grill and know how to clean a gas grill and know how regularly to clean it and how to maintain it.
+The following are the various steps to take when learning how to clean a gas grill.

 The importance of using a grill is that a grill can be used to cook various foods though it depends on the size of the grill.
 A bigger size grill can be used to cook more variety of food at a go and ease the cooking process.
 A gas grill is one in which the source of heat from a cylinder full of gas is connected to the grill.

 Various types of grills can be used, and they include; flat top grill, charcoal grill, and gas grill.
 In this article, we will look at a gas grill and know how it is cleaned and know how to clean a gas grill and how to maintain it.

 A grill should be cleaned periodically, mostly depending on how often you use your grill.
 The gas grill should also be well maintained as this will help reduce the amount of time used to clean it when your grill is clean, of usual functions, and performs perfectly well.